 Calvin Hathaway Papers

-Papers are Hathaway's own records from the Museum's work as well as from the Army, where he was in the Monuments, Fine Arts and Archives Division.
+These papers are Hathaway's own records from doing museum work as well as from the Army, where he was in the Monuments, Fine Arts and Archives Division.

 - Hathaway, Calvin S. (Creator, Person)

 Conditions Governing Access